About Solace Ministries

 The first step in the healing process is to listen to survivors, comforting them.
 The healing process unfolds over years.
 Solace Ministries is committed to a holistic process involving community development, medical care, education, and employment for those who are physically able.

-Organized into sixty Solace communities throughout Rwanda, ranging in size from fifty members to several hundreds, the goal of Solace Ministries is to become an alternate family for survivors, restoring their dignity and creating networks of support for individuals who are traumatized, lonely, poor, and desiring hope as the confront an uncertain future
+Organized into sixty Solace communities throughout Rwanda, ranging in size from fifty members to several hundreds, the goal of Solace Ministries is to become an alternative family for survivors, restoring their dignity and creating networks of support for individuals who are traumatized, lonely, poor, and desiring hope as they confront an uncertain future.